catdarick/WellBot/README.md

   sendMessage :: a -> Config -> UserOrChatId -> String -> IO ()
   forwardMessage :: a -> Config -> UserOrChatId -> MesssageId -> IO ()
   sendKeyboardWithText :: a -> Config -> UserOrChatId -> String -> IO ()
-  getUpdatesAndOffset :: BotStateIO a ([MessageType a], OffsetType a) initBot :: BotStateIO a ()
+  getUpdateMessagesAndOffset :: BotStateIO a ([MessageType a], OffsetType a) initBot :: BotStateIO a ()
 ```
 ###### Note: The class declaration is a bit simplified.
 In real code, there are some minor complications for the tests to work.
 Instances can be seen in the code: [Telegram](/src/Telegram/Instances.hs), [Vk](/src/Vk/Instances.hs).